4 Ways to Maintain Food Safety Standards During a Labor Shortage

 4. Explore new food safety innovations

 In labor-intensive sectors, like the food industry, human error is sometimes inevitable, even with airtight processes.
 Luckily, embracing new technological innovations in the food safety space can help you minimize risks.
-Here are some examples:
+Some examples include:

 - Automated monitoring sensors (e.g., for coolers, freezers, and other food storage units) that eliminate the need for repetitive data collection and alert you to anomalies.